Constraints on Yukawa gravity parameters from observations of bright stars: Results and discussion

 Periods of S9, S14 and S13 stars are $P$ = 51.3, 55.3 and 49.0 yr and their eccentricities are $e$ = 0.644, 0.9761, and 0.425, respectively.
-As it can be seen from Fig. \ref{fig03}, the excellent agreements between GR and Yukawa orbits in the case of these three S-stars are obtained for $\Lambda$ = 101200, 15400 and 124300 AU, respectively.
-Assuming that the range of Yukawa gravity $\Lambda$ is fixed to its value corresponding to $\delta=1$ (e.g. $\Lambda$ = 101200 AU in the case of S9 star), and that instead $\delta=1$ we use different values (e.g. $\delta=0.1, 10$ or 1000), there will be a significant discrepancy of simulated orbits in Yukawa gravity from the corresponding orbits in GR (see the case for S9 star presented in Fig. \ref{fig04}).
-However, this discrepancy saturates and tends to become nearly constant for $\delta\gg 10$.
-Thus, one can conclude that the influence of strength of Yukawa interaction $\delta$ on stellar orbits is very strong, especially in case of S-stars with high orbital eccentricities $e$.
+As it can be seen from Fig. \ref{fig03}, there are a small deviations between GR and Yukawa orbits in the case of these three S-stars.
+Orbits are obtained for $\Lambda$ = 320000.8, 52205.2 and 393179.8 AU, respectively.
+These deviations are expected \cite{abut20}.
+Assuming that the range of Yukawa gravity $\Lambda$ is fixed to its value corresponding to $\delta=1$ (e.g. $\Lambda$ = 52205.2 AU in the case of S14 star), and that instead of $\delta=1$ we use different values (e.g. $\delta$ = 0.1, 10 or 1000), these deviations become larger (see the case for S14 star presented in Fig. 4).
+The discrepancy between the simulated orbits in Yukawa gravity and in GR becomes noticeable for $\delta$ > 0.1 and rises with increase of $\delta$ and then saturates and tends to become nearly constant for $\delta > 1$.
+Also, if $\Lambda$ is fixed, and $\delta$ is varied, orbits in Yukawa gravity change significantly in the range $0.1 <\delta < 1$.
+Outside of this interval for $\delta$, influence of $\delta$ on S-star orbit is very small.
+Thus, one can conclude that the influence of strength of Yukawa interaction $\delta$ on stellar orbits is noticeable for range $0.1 <\delta < 1$, especially in case of S-stars with high orbital eccentricities $e$.